EmergeTools/emerge-android/snapshots/README.md

 #### Ignoring previews from snapshotting

-Not all Previews might need to be snapshot tested.
+Not all Previews might need to be snapshotted.
 To ignore a preview from snapshotting, add the `@IgnoreEmergeSnapshot` annotation to the preview function.

 ```kotlin